 - Please indicate the date of your holiday and expected duration when additional medication is required and needs to be requested early.

-- Please allow 48 hours notice for medication orders via telephone, reception box or online and if collecting at the Practice.
+- Please allow 48 hours notice for medication orders if collecting at reception.

-- Please allow 72 hours notice for medication orders via telephone, reception box or online and if collecting at the local pharmacy.
+- Please allow 72 hours notice for medication orders if collecting at chemist.

 - GP practices in line with HSCB recommendations on good practice have been asked to encourage patients to take responsibility for ordering their own prescriptions unless there are exceptional circumstances.
 Direct contact between the patient and surgery reduces the potential for misunderstanding and the risk of error.
 If support is required the patient should nominate a representative such as a family member; however, there may be exceptional circumstances where the community pharmacist is the most suitable person.
 Repeat medications and appliances can not be supplied by a pharmacy in the absence of a prescription (with the exception of an emergency supply).